Sahilkadam2002/Data-Analysis-Dashboard-/README.md

-# Data-Analysis-Dashboard-
-This project presents an interactive Sales Data Analysis Dashboard built using Microsoft Excel.
-It provides a comprehensive overview of key sales metrics, enabling users to analyze performance, identify trends, and make data-driven decisions.
+# Lakshay Store Data Analysis Project (Interactive Dashboard created using MS Excel)
+## PROJECT OBJECTIVE
+The Lakshay store wants to create an annual sales report for 2022!
+So with the help of our dashboard the store can easily understand their sales, their customers and what upgradation the store need to increase their sales in the upcoming years.